 For a green card, the medical examination is an essential step of the immigration process.
 A government-authorized doctor takes the exam.
-These are the following part where immigration medical exam consists:
+The immigration medical exam consists of several parts;

 - A review of your medical history and immunization records

 - A physical and mental evaluation

 - Tests for various diseases and illnesses